What makes some capital campaigns wildly successful while others barely hit their goals?

 The answer is more straightforward than you think.

 Successful campaigns led by the Winkler Group over the firm’s 18-year history can be traced back to four fundamental elements—pillars—because they are as essential to a campaign as four walls are to a building.
-An organization that possesses the four pillars and meets all four benchmarks is far more likely to reach or exceed a campaign goal than a nonprofit that is missing one or more.
+An institution that possesses the four pillars and meets all four benchmarks is far more likely to reach or exceed a campaign goal than a school that is missing one or more.